CEMPD/SMOKE-ExampleCase-v2/README.md

 (iv) Biogenics (BEIS4)

+The files in this repository only serve as documentations providing instructions for processing emissions of serveral example source sectors.
+Overall concepts of emission modeling platform and its SMOKE run script structure are subsequently introduced in these documentations assuming the source sectors are being processed in the following order: nonpoint, point, road, and beis4.

 To run this Example Case and its components, users have to follow the next steps:

 1. Download Example Case data set from the Google Drive link above.